 “We found support for the idea that a narcissistic personality, which is founded on insecurity and a fascination with self-aggrandizement and power, makes people more likely to be attracted to traditional, law-and-order worldviews and a dog-eat-dog attitude about the jockeying of various social groups for resources and power,” said Joshua

-Hart, professor of psychology, co-authored the study along with his student, Nathaniel Steckler ’20.
+Hart, professor of psychology, co-author of the study with Nathaniel Steckler ’20.

 “This mentality corresponds to the two pillars of conservatism, social, and economic, along with anti-immigration attitudes and, ultimately, support for Trump,” Hart said.